sassoftware/saspy/saspy/doc/source/configuration.rst

 ==============
 The remote version of the original access method for SASPy.
 This also works with Unix only, and it supports passwordless SSH to the Unix machine where SAS is installed.
 It is up to you to make sure user accounts have passwordless SSH configured between the two system.
 Google it, it's not that hard.
-As well as the two keys for STDIO, there are two more more required keys to configure:
+As well as the three keys for STDIO, there are two more more required keys to configure:

 ssh - Required
     The ssh command to run (Linux execv required a fully qualified path, even it it could be found in the path variable - it won't.
 Use fully qualified path here)